 Trinity - Digital Grades and Diplomas

-- PIECES (66 marks) - 3 pieces from the repertoire lists
+- 3 PIECES (66 marks) from the repertoire lists

 - TECHNICAL WORK (14 marks) - For set A or B scales and arpeggios close your music and remove it from the stand.
-If you use a checklist hold it up to the camera, or someone can verbally prompt you to play each one.
-For your exercises music may be used.
+If you use a checklist hold it up to the camera.
+For your exercises use your music.

 MUSIC AND COPIES

 Trinity publish selected pieces in exam books.
 They recommend editions for other pieces, but unless specified otherwise you may use any reliable edition that is not shortened or simplified.
 Music must come from a legitimate source.
 See the UK Music Publishers Association’s Code of Fair Practice You must meet UK copyright and intellectual property laws.

 For graded exams, use an acoustic (grand or upright) or digital piano .
 The una corda and sustaining pedals should be functional if used in the exam.
 Digital pianos must have sufficient range for the selected pieces, without adjustments to the score, and must have a touch-sensitive, weighted keyboard.(For diploma exams (ATCL, LTCL): an acoustic grand or upright piano must be used for solo piano diplomas.)